Fernando Egozcue: Groups

-He starts his career as a performer in 1979, creating the duo Moldavsky-Egozcue with the guitarist Sergio Moldavsky, playing countless concerts around his native Argentina.
-Alongside he creates the group Nuevos Aires in which he was the composer and guitarist until 1991.
-It was not by chance that the maestro Astor Piazzolla gifted to this group his unedited composition "500 Motivaciones"; this score was first performed by Nuevos Aires that year in the San Martín Theatre in Buenos Aires, for Piazzolla's awarding as "Distinguished Citizen".
+He started his career as a performer in 1979, creating the duo Moldavsky-Egozcue with the guitarist Sergio Moldavsky, playing countless concerts around his native Argentina.
+Alongside he created the group Nuevos Aires in which he was the composer and guitarist until 1991.

-In 1992 he moves to Spain, where he creates one of his major projects, the septet Ensemble Nuevo Tango (ENT) achieving many successes.
+In 1992 he moved to Spain, where he created one of his major projects, the septet Ensemble Nuevo Tango (ENT).
 It is in 1998 when he meets the violinist Ara Malikian and they start playing in ENT.
 This collaboration will end with the creation of the Ara Malikian / Fernando Egozcue Quintet, in which Egozcue is currently the composer and guitarist.
-Their last project (With closed eyes...) played by Moisés P. Sánchez (piano), Miguel Rodrigáñez (double bass), Martin Bruhn (drums), Ara Malikian (violin) and Egozcue himself on the guitar, is achieving excellent reviews wherever they present it.

-In 2011 he begins a new musical project including the bandoneon -typical instrument from Argentina- in his group, and recording as a Quintet the CD "Dale" with the Argentinian bandoneonist Matías Rubino, Miguel Rodrigáñez (double bass), Martin Bruhn (drums) and Juan Pérez de Albéniz (violoncelo).
-Project to be presented during 2012.
+In 2011 he began a new musical project, including the bandoneon -typical instrument from Argentina- in his group, and recording as a Quintet the CD "Dale" with the Argentinian bandoneonist Matías Rubino, Miguel Rodrigáñez (double bass), Martin Bruhn (drums), and Juan Pérez de Albéniz (violoncelo).